 Because every time you bring one of them to your mind, the magic happens.
 You start creating and strengthening neural networks responsible for the given action.

-Repeat this action sufficient number of times and you will automate it.
+Repeat this action a sufficient number of times, and you will automate it.
 From that moment on, you will be able to perform it subconsciously and with minimal effort.

 Let’s see how you can use it in language learning.

 Effectiveness and Usefulness of Mnemonics in Language Learning

 When I launched my Czech mission, I already had a rough plan of how to achieve my desired level in record time.
 This is more or less what I did:

 - 2) I memorized basic declinations and conjugations with mnemonics

 - 3) I memorized about 50 essential words with mnemonics